Lanrey450/rabbitmq/README.md

 ---

 ## Operating instruction
+- Dont't forget to create a `.env` file, update it with the content of `.env.example` file in the project   directory.
-To start this software, run the first command below, and to run in development mode you can run the second command.
+- To start this software, run the first command below, and to run in development mode you can run the second command.

 ```bash
 npm start